Posted on September 01, 2023 at 04:26 PM

-Grilling this Memorial Day weekend?
+Grilling this Labor Day weekend?
 A dash of common sense could prevent a fire emergency

-If in addition to honoring the sacrifice of our nation’s fallen military heroes your Memorial Day weekend plans include celebrating with family and friends around a backyard barbecue or gas grill, make sure you keep common sense as handy as your favorite marinade.
+If your Labor Day weekend plans include gathering with family and friends for a barbecue, make sure you keep common sense as handy as your favorite marinade.

 Backyard grillers with Homeowners Insurance can have some peace of mind knowing that standard Homeowners policies cover injury to others and damage to your home, its contents and structures on your property caused by fire.